ULB-Darmstadt/shacl-form/README.md

 ```typescript
 setClassInstanceProvider((className: string) => Promise<string>)
 ```
 Sets a callback function that is called when a SHACL property has a `sh:class` definition.
 The expected return value is a string (e.g. in format `text/turtle`) that contains RDF instance definitions of the given class.
+Instances can be defined either with `rdf:type` predicates or with `owl:NamedIndividual` and `skos:broader`.
+Instances are parsed recursively so that class hierarchies are supported.